tps193/JetBrainsHashChecker/README.md

    are revalidated automatically.
 2. Tree is expanded automatically, but saves expansion when filters are applied
 3. Provides navigation to the component in the build.gradle file
-4. Caches server checksums on Application level
+4. Caches server checksums on Application level to reduce connections to server
+5. Plugin is responsible for local and remote checksum comparison

-To run the plugin please use following command: gradlew build runIde
+To run the plugin please use following command:

+gradlew build runIde

-For server details please see server repo:
+For server details please see server repo: https://github.com/tps193/JetBrainHashCheckerServer

 Plugin limitations:
 1. Gradle dependencies which are not actually added to the Module dependencies (for example if newer version is found)